Chern classes from Morava K-theories to $p^n$-typical oriented theories: Preliminaries

 \begin{Rk} If the target theory is graded, then the theorem allows one to compute poly-operations to each of the components of the target.

-To see this note that grading on $B^*$ yields (additive) projectors $p_n:B^*\rarr B^n$ and an operation to a component $B^n$ is just an operation which is zero when composed with $p_m$, $m\neq n$.
+To see this note that grading on $B^*$ yields (additive) projectors $p_n\colon B^*\rarr B^n$ and an operation to a component $B^n$ is just an operation which is zero when composed with $p_m$, $m\neq n$.
 As follows from the theorem, this property may be checked on products of projective spaces. \end{Rk}

 \begin{Rk} A similar result was known in topology due to Kashiwabara (see \cite[Th.
 4.2]{Kash} where it is formulated for spectra representing cohomology theories).

-The difference, however, is that Kashiwabara's theorem demands certain additional conditions for spectra to satisfy, and it is not always clear for particular theories like Morava K-theories if these conditions are fulfilled. \end{Rk}
+Note that an oriented cohomology theory in the sense of Definition~\ref{goct} is not representable by a motivic spectrum -- in the best case it is a part of a representable theory, see Appendix~\ref{app:disclaimer}.
+This might explain the difference between Vishik's and Kashiwabara's theorems, since the latter demands certain additional conditions for spectra to be satisfied.
+We do not know whether these conditions are fulfilled in our main cases of interest. \end{Rk}

-\subsection{Chern classes as free generators of operations from $K_0$}
+\subsection{Chern classes as free generators of operations from $\KK$}

-The following is an application of Vishik's classification of operations.
-It shows that Chern classes freely generate all operations from $\tilde{K}_0$ to an oriented theory $A^*$.
-The main result of this paper will be concerned with replacing $K_0$ in this statement by the $n$-th Morava K-theory $K(n)^*$, restricting the class of oriented theories $A^*$ to a class of so-called $p^n$-typical oriented theories and defining Chern classes to them.
+The following is an application of Vishik's classification of operations that provides motivation for our results.
+It shows that (classical) Chern classes freely generate all operations from $\tilde{K}_0$ to any oriented theory $A^*$.
+The main result of this paper will be concerned with replacing $\KK$ in this statement by the $n$-th Morava K-theory $\Kn^*$ by defining new `Chern classes', albeit restricting the class of oriented theories $A^*$ to a class of so-called $p^n$-typical oriented theories.

 \begin{Th}[Vishik, for the proof see {\cite[Th.
 2.1]{Sech}}] Let $A^*$ be an oriented theory.